 SyndicationPro ranges from $95 per month to $500.

 This is a customer review submitted on Capterra.com:

 SyndicationPro is an incredibly effective tool.
 The software manages all of our leads and investors, calculates distributions, has integrated email tools, and handles all of our e-signing needs.
 It does all of this while still being more competitively priced than their competitors.
 There is a little bit of a learning curve at first with the software.
 After you spend a few hours exploring the product it is very simple and user-friendly.

-Copper CRM Pricing: starts at $25 user/month (with 3 user seat limit) for a Basic plan to $119 per user month for a Business Plan.
-The free trial – 14 days
+Copper CRM pricing starts at $25 user/month (with a 3 user seat limit) for a Basic plan to $119 per user month for a Business Plan.

 There is customer feedback found on Capterra.com: